ukaea/overlap_checker/ARCHITECTURE.md

 shared faces.
 For example, two adjacent cubes should share adjacent faces to indicate they touch each other.
-Otherwise the model might interpret this as needing a particle to transition from solid, into air, then back into a solid, or maybe that the two solids can slide past each other.
+Otherwise the model might interpret this as needing a particle to transition from solid, into air, then back into a solid, or alternatively that the two solids are in contact with each other and should be able to slide past each other.

 ## Imprint stage